 Ease of use

-Some solutions may have robust capabilities but require additional training and costs.
+Some procurement tools and purchasing software may have robust capabilities but require additional training of team members and costs.
 Assess how quickly you can roll out the solution across your organization, and the related costs for doing that.

 Integration with core accounting or ERP system

-The ability to easily integrate with your core financial systems will expedite rollout.
+The ability to easily integrate with your core financial systems, which are either ERP or accounting systems, will expedite rollout, sync data, and unify and streamline your business processes.

 Assessing software vendor partners is valuable for organizations looking to expand capabilities or for assistance with deployment and training.

-Make sure the references you receive have a similar scope and deployment requirements for procurement automation.
+Make sure the references you receive have a similar scope and deployment requirements for the procurement automation management platform.
 Even better if they run the same core accounting, financial or ERP systems.

 Benefits of Procurement Software